alyconr/awsome-books-2023/README.md

 - **[Data Persistence]**
 - **[Edit Book Details ]**
 - **[CI and CD Deployment with Netlify]**

+This code implements a simple book management system using JavaScript.
+It allows users to add, edit, and delete books, and displays them in a table format.

+###Features
+Add Book: Users can enter the book name and author in a form and add the book to the table by submitting the form.

+##Edit Book: Each book entry in the table has an "Edit" button that allows users to modify the book's name and author.
+Clicking the "Edit" button replaces the text cells with input fields for editing.
+Users can save the changes or cancel the edit.

+##Delete Book: Each book entry in the table has a "Delete" button that removes the book from the table when clicked.

+##Persistent Storage: The application stores the book data in the browser's localStorage API.
+This allows the books to persist even after the page is refreshed or closed.
+The book data is stored as a JSON string.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>